Hives/airport-challenge-java/README.md

   ```
   But you can apply the same BDD logic to these compiler errors - get your feature and unit tests to produce the same compiler errors, and then write the code to fix them.
 Good approach?
 - In the exemplar vid he uses a symbol, `:plane` as a double for plane early on, as he doesn't require it to have any particular properties at that point.
 This is a nice way of doubling a simple object.
 You can't do this in Java though because it wants to know the type of everything, so I had to create my `Plane` class much earlier, even though it wasn't doing anything.
 - Related - in the exemplar he interprets the 'i want to be able to instruct a plane to land' user story as just requiring that `airport.land(plane)` won't throw an error.
-But in Java, the code you won't compile unless there's an `airport.land()` which will accept `plane` as an input, so you can't write the equivalent test.
+But in Java, the code won't compile unless there's an `airport.land()` which will accept `plane` as an input, so you can't write the equivalent test.
 So I chose to test that after doing `airport.land(plane)`, `airport.contains(plane)` was true.
 - [`throw` and `throws` in Java](https://www.geeksforgeeks.org/throw-throws-java/)
     **Should we make our exceptions checked or unchecked?**
     Following is the bottom line from Java documents: